haxtheweb/edtechjoker/draft-outline.md

 ### Feedback on NASA solution
 - I'll give feedback / review some solutions to the NASA lab from 2 weeks ago
-- Grades will be available in Canvas for this
+- Grades will be available in Canvas for this by class w/ feedback per team there

 ### Feedback on 11ty / docker labs
 - 11ty - there were **3 sites that should be self-building on github via github actions**.
 If you didn't get 3 into your blog post, you should look into correcting this.
 Here's a post that has 3 in it that all have their own repo + have CI/CD wired up + even solve some CSS / path issues that site 2 could have.